ALL RIDERS, PARENTS AND GUARDIANS

-Children 6-12 are required to be accompanied by a parent/legal guardian (19yrs or older) when riding in the bike park.
+Children 6-12 should be accompanied by a parent/legal guardian (19yrs or older) when riding in the bike park.

 Children 13-15 are strongly recommended to be accompanied by a parent/legal guardian (19yrs or older) when riding in the bike park.

-Protective clothing and equipment is mandatory for young riders, especially at the Jump Zone, Skills Zone, and Pro Line.
+Protective clothing and equipment is strongly recommended for young riders, especially at the Jump Zone, Skills Zone, and Pro Line.
 The best protection from abrasion requires a properly fitted full-faced helmet, gloves, long pants, long sleeves, leg armour, arm armour and solid running shoes.

 PUMP TRACK: BMX, Jump Bikes, Kids Bikes, Mountain Bike, Push Bikes, Free-ride, Skateboard, and Skooters.